jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 #else
 #error unknown architecture
 #endif
-} General/CFRuntimeBase;
+} CFRuntimeBase;

 Well, well, well.
 A CF structure also starts with a pointer to its class.
 Or a pointer to something, at least.
 That is followed by two 16 bit numbers, and then the rest of the object definition.
 Here we actually do have a structure, although Apple doesn't like giving it away - we're not supposed to play with it.

 We can now begin to see how bridging works at a high level.
 As long as the isa pointer is set to the point at the Objective-C class, and the Objective-C class definition has the same type of variables in the same place, and both definitions are exactly the same size, we can happily typecast between the two, and therefore use them in both runtimes.

 We do, however, need to be extremely careful.
-The structures absolutely must be the same size - if, for example, we created an Objective-C class that was bigger than the CF type, the additional data might well be thrown away by any CF functions, and if we try to access those extra variables in a CF-created object cast to General/ObjC, we are going to overwrite random memory.
+The structures absolutely must be the same size - if, for example, we created an Objective-C class that was bigger than the CF type, the additional data might well be thrown away by any CF functions, and if we try to access those extra variables in a CF-created object cast to ObjC, we are going to overwrite random memory.

 And, most importantly of all, that isa pointer.
-It needs to point to the right Objective-C Class object, or the General/ObjC runtime is going to start coughing in a very nasty way.
+It needs to point to the right Objective-C Class object, or the ObjC runtime is going to start coughing in a very nasty way.

 So, any bridged class, when instantiated through CF, must be having its isa pointer initialised the right way.
 How is CF doing that?

-Cunningly enough, General/CoreFoundation has a table that maps CF types to General/ObjC classes.
+Cunningly enough, CoreFoundation has a table that maps CF types to ObjC classes.
 It really is that simple.
-During CF intialisation, the various bridged types are initialised in the table, and the rest point to a 'dummy' class, General/NSCFType.
+During CF intialisation, the various bridged types are initialised in the table, and the rest point to a 'dummy' class, NSCFType.
 When an object is created via CF, it looks up the type it's creating, uses that as an index into the table, and sets the isa pointer to whatever class object happens to be floating around at that index in the lookup table.
 Simple really.
-Look in Base.subproj/General/CFRuntime.c function _CFRuntimeCreateInstance() and the definition for __CFISAForTypeID() in Base.subproj/General/CFInternal.h (the one in the #ifdef __MACH__ block)
+Look in Base.subproj/CFRuntime.c function _CFRuntimeCreateInstance() and the definition for __CFISAForTypeID() in Base.subproj/CFInternal.h (the one in the #ifdef __MACH__ block)

-I couldn't find anything in CF that seemed to be setting the values in this table explicitly except for the default values, and some stuff that un-defaults for known bridged classes - I suspect the actual values get stuffed in there as part of the General/ObjC class initialisation (proprietary Apple code), and that is good news for us, as it opens up the possibility of bridging our own classes
+I couldn't find anything in CF that seemed to be setting the values in this table explicitly except for the default values, and some stuff that un-defaults for known bridged classes - I suspect the actual values get stuffed in there as part of the ObjC class initialisation (proprietary Apple code), and that is good news for us, as it opens up the possibility of bridging our own classes

-Then, to allow for the reverse casting to work, there is an undocumented method on General/NSObject
+Then, to allow for the reverse casting to work, there is an undocumented method on NSObject

--(General/CFTypeID) _cfTypeID;
+-(CFTypeID) _cfTypeID;

 By default, this returns _kCFRuntimeNotATypeID, and bridged classes override to return the typeid they are bridged to.